Mission-Kontrol/MissionKontrol/bin/configure-host/README.md

 ## Usage

-1. Download the `auto-instanll.sh` script into any directory.
+1. Download the `auto-install.sh` script into any directory.
 2. Give it executable permissions.
 ```bash
 chmod +x auto-install.sh